liquity/dev/README.md

 - [Known Issues](#known-issues)
 - [Disclaimer](#disclaimer)

-## Liquity Overview
+## Fluidity Overview

-Liquity is a collateralized debt platform.
+Fluidity is a collateralized debt platform.
 Users can lock up Ether, and issue stablecoin tokens (LUSD) to their own Ethereum address, and subsequently transfer those tokens to any other Ethereum address.
 The individual collateralized debt positions are called Troves.

 The stablecoin tokens are economically geared towards maintaining value of 1 LUSD = \$1 USD, due to the following properties: